Description

 Anticipated Funding Amount per Award: $0

-The expected start dates are as follows: Fall cycle on January 1st, and Spring cycle on July 1st.
+The expected start dates are as follows: TBD

 Funding

-Requests may be up to $25,000 and must be justified within the application.
+Requests may be up to $25,000 in direct costs and must be clearly justified in the application.
 The amount awarded may differ from the amount requested.
-The duration of the award is 18 months.
-There is an award competition each year.
-Applications will be evaluated by the School’s Faculty Advisory Committee (FAC), steered by the Dean of Social Sciences and a six-member faculty panel representing multiple departments in the School of Social Sciences.
-Proposals must be written with a multi-disciplinary audience in mind.
-All research must comply with university regulations (e.g., IRB approval).
-All funds remaining at the time of award expiration will be returned without notice.
-No-cost extensions will not be granted under any circumstance.
+There is an annual award competition.
+Applications will be evaluated by a faculty review panel representing multiple departments in the School of Social Sciences, with final funding decisions made by the Dean of Social Sciences.
+Proposals must be written for a multidisciplinary academic audience.
+All research must comply with applicable Rice University policies and requirements, including Institutional Review Board approval for human subjects research, when applicable.
+IRB approval must be obtained before human subjects research begins.
+All funds remaining at the time of award expiration will be returned to SSRI.
+No-cost extensions will not be granted.

 Allowable Expenses